What is that Enchanting Smell?

-The way that something smells is essential to how it is perceived by the brain.
+How something smells is essential to how it is perceived by the brain.
 Studies have shown that 75% of emotion is triggered by smell linking to emotions and memories.
-When someone smells a flower, that person might catch a whiff of sweet and floral scents, but it might also bring back a fond memory of their wedding day or working out in the garden during a balmy summer day.
+When someone smells a flower, that person might catch a whiff of sweet and floral scents.
+Still, it might also bring back fond memories of their wedding day or working out in the garden during a balmy summer day.
 The smell of soil gives off an earthy aroma but might also trigger the enjoyment of an early morning hike in the woods.
 However, personal perception is everything when it comes to life.
 While some might associate a scent with some happy memory, others might associate a scent with something negative or an unhappy memory.
 For instance, the smell of whiteboard markers might bring back memories of standing at the front of the class, anxiously trying to figure out a math problem in front of the teacher and the entire class – while for others, the smell of whiteboard markers could bring up a feeling of pride and fond memories of after school club meetings, utilizing the whiteboard to map out the club’s plans for that day.

 Here are some common bacteria that you would find on your body as well as in nature:

 Commonly found in soil, streptomyces is a bacterium that gives soil its familiar earthy smell by releasing chemical compounds meant to attract invertebrates to help the bacteria disperse their spores and further reproduce worldwide.

 These bacteria live in our mouths; streptococcus mutants or S. Mutants emit a smelly gas and can lead to tooth decay or bad breath.